Many people ask about the quality of royal jelly and how one can determine if one supplier offers quality that is higher than the next.

 Matsugami, Michio; Horikoshi, Haruyo; Kimura, Tomoshi; Koiso, Ichiro; Ochiai, Michio.
 Skin-whitening cosmetics.
 Kokai Tokkyo Koho (1986), 5 pp.

 Karneda, Kenji; Chikaki, Mariko; Morimoto, Chie; Jiang, Ming; Okuda, Hiromichi.
 Insulin-like actions oftrans-10-hydroxy-2-decanoic acid and its related substances.
 Wakan Iyakugakii Zasshi (1996), 13(4), 456-457.

 Fang, Erli; Zhou, Huazhu; Xu, Hongli; Xing, Meijuan.
 Antiulcer effects of 10-hydroxy-2-decenoic acid in rats.
 Zhongguo Yaolixue Tongbao (1994), 10(2), 13 9-42.

 Xu Donghui; Mei Xueting; Xu Shibo The research of 10-hydroxy-2-decenoic acid on experiment hyperlipoidemic rat.
 Journal of Chinese medicinal materials (2002), 25(5), 346-7.

-A summary of the various reference papers is as follows – royal jelly has many properties that may fight or inhibit the growth of tumors and cancerous cells, demonstrated in laboratory conditions on laboratory animals.
+A synopsis of the various reference papers is as follows – royal jelly has many properties that may fight or inhibit the growth of tumors and cancerous cells, demonstrated in laboratory conditions on laboratory animals.
 Human studies into the affects of these substances have not been widely conducted and insufficient data exists with which to obtain FDA approvals for the substances in the treatment of cancers and other ailments.
-Learn more about the benefits here
+Learn more about the benefits of royal jelly here